 (ii) officers of WorkCover WA assisting in the administration of the Arbitration Service and the performance of its functions.

-[Section 182ZO inserted by No. 31 of 2011 s.
+[Section 182ZO inserted: No. 31 of 2011 s.
 6.]

 182ZP.
 Registrar, Arbitration, designation and functions of

 (1) The chief executive officer is to designate a person who is an officer of WorkCover WA as the Registrar, Arbitration.